georgesequeira/circleci-tools/README.md

 # How to use?
+## Create environment variable with circle token
+In order for this script/docker image to be able to cancel jobs, it needs API permissions.

+1. Create API key at https://circleci.com/gh/YOUR_ORG/YOUR_PROJECT/edit#api
+2. Set an environment variable with name CIRCLE_TOKEN and with the value being the API key you created earlier.

+## Using the script as part of the workflows
 This repo has a Docker image built so that you can simply add the following to your current CircleCi-2.0 config

 ```